alfredomtx/user-management-api/README.md

 <details><summary><b>General stuff</b></summary>

-*️⃣ Implement integration tests.
+- *️⃣ Implement integration tests.

-*️⃣ Implement API call limitations with Bucket4J.
+- *️⃣ Implement API call limitations with Bucket4J.
+- *️⃣ Implement system logs (to use with a log service such as PaperTrail).

 </details>

 <details><summary><b>User</b></summary>

-*️⃣ Implement `refresh token` functioning to renew the `access token`.
+- *️⃣ Implement `refresh token` functioning to renew the `access token`.

-*️⃣ Finish/fix the implementation of some tests with `TODO` comment.
+- *️⃣ Finish/fix the implementation of some tests with `TODO` comment.

-*️⃣ Implement change user email process, with emails confirmation, token, etc.
+- *️⃣ Implement change user email process, with emails confirmation, token, etc.

 </details>

 <details><summary><b>Email</b></summary>

-*️⃣ Create a microservice for the Email service(detach from the User service).
+- *️⃣ Create a microservice for the Email service(detach from the User service).

-*️⃣ Create a microservice for the Consumer/Subscriber of the Email queue.
+- *️⃣ Create a microservice for the Consumer/Subscriber of the Email queue.
 It's simple to do but for now I'm keeping in the same application to save costs with new Dynos 🙂 (since my application has low traffic).

-*️⃣ Implement unit tests.
+- *️⃣ Implement unit tests.

 </details>

 <details><summary><b>RabbitMQ (Email)</b></summary>

-*️⃣ Learn how to save failed messages in database or other queue for further analysis and retries.
+- *️⃣ Learn how to save failed messages in database or other queue for further analysis and retries.

 </details>

 <details><summary><b>Registration</b></summary>

-*️⃣ Implement unit tests.
+- *️⃣ Implement unit tests.

 </details>